 As a rule of thumb, the Embankment road at Putney is liable to flood on a tide of 7 metres or more at London Bridge.
 Similarly, I reckon that the level of the pavement by Fuller's brewery at the corner of Chiswick Mall and Chiswick Lane South is just covered by a 6.9 metre tide at London Bridge.
 But the further upstream you go, the effect of the fluvial flow (fresh water from the upper Thames) increases, so these rules of thumb are only a guide.
 Remember that the weather will also have an effect.
-Actual tide heights in real time relative to the London Bridge chart datum are available on the PLA site (look at the Tower Pier gauge).
+Actual tide heights in real time relative to the local chart datums are available on the Thames NOW page (scroll down to Raw Data).

 I would like to be able to show the tide height as an altitude above sea level, which can then be compared with known land heights.
 But that needs more research, so don't hold your breath!